 The ARC Hierarchical Endpoints Registry (ARCHERY) is a novel DNS-based service endpoint registry for e-Science infrastructures to store service endpoints and execution environment definitions.

 ARCHERY implements a minimalistic data model representing services and their endpoints within e-Infrastructures and embeds the service endpoint information directly into the DNS database.

 nordugrid.org DNS zone.

-The older version of ARC relied on a different service registry based on LDAP technologies (see details here).
+Previously a different technology was used as a service registry that was based on LDAP (see details here).